Skip to main content

 The Application Review Tool uses Salesforce FieldSets in cover sheets to make it easier to add and remove fields on the cover sheet.

 1. Go to Setup and select Object Manager.
-In this example, we will be using the Test object.
+We will use the Test object in this example.

 2. Go to the Field Sets related list: